ECE Department Wraps Up Major Renovation

 College of Engineering Welcomes New Academic Recruiter

 USU’s College of Engineering welcomes Danielle Roth as the new academic recruiting specialist.
-Roth joined the college on August 13.
-Her focus is recruiting top students to engineering programs and assisting them through the transition from high school to...
+Roth joined on August 13.
+Her focus is on recruiting top students to engineering programs and assisting them through the transition from high school to college....

 College Welcomes Newest Engineering Faculty